Updated Jul 01, 2021 | Published Jun 23, 2020 • 13 min read

-For budget-conscious travelers who are Southwest Airlines loyalists, the Southwest Rapid Rewards® Priority Credit Card could be a good choice, offering valuable rewards and benefits.
+For budget-conscious travelers who are Southwest Airlines loyalists, the Southwest Rapid Rewards Priority Credit Card could be a good choice, with valuable rewards and benefits.

-This card offers 2X points per $1 spent on Southwest flights and bookings through hotel and car rental partners, in addition to the 1X point per $1 you’ll earn on all other purchases.
-If you value those miles at 1.5 cents each, which is about average, you’d be getting a cash back equivalent of 3%.
-There’s also an introductory offer where you can earn 40,000 bonus points for spending just $1,000 within the first 3 months.
+This card offers 2X points per dollar spent on Southwest flights and bookings through hotel and car rental partners, in addition to the 1X point you’ll earn on all other purchases.
+If you value those miles at 1.5 cents each, which is about average, you’d be getting a cash back equivalent of 3% at Southwest.

 Cardholders will get benefits like a $75 annual travel credit for use on future trips, four upgraded boardings per year, when available, and 7,500 bonus points each year on your anniversary of opening the card.

 The Rapid Rewards Priority Card has many extra benefits, including the ability to redeem bonus points for airfare, gift cards, car rentals, cruises, and hotel stays.
-However, it might be an expensive option for some due to its $149 annual fee.
+It might be an expensive option for some due to its $149 annual fee, but the credits and bonus points you get will offset that quite a bit.
 Whether or not it’s the right card for you will depend on your spending and travel habits, as well as your relationship to Southwest Airlines.